niplav/site/pipe_rings.md

 	tail -f links | getl | stdbuf -i0 -oL awk '!a[$0]++' >>links

-This code should be understandable: The file links contains the starting webpage to be crawled.
+This code should be understandable: The file links contains the starting web page to be crawled.
 This is then `curl`ed and all outgoing links are extracted with a sequence of filtering out non-links using `grep` and `sed`.
 The results are then filtered for results that were already obtained, and appended to the links file again–an elegant demonstration